npatel51801/SQL/README.md

 # Needah's Break Into Tech SQL Portfolio

-Welcome to my SQL Portfolio!
-This code respository contains of SQL I have written.
-Feel free to take a look and reach out with any questions.
+Welcome to my SQL portfolio!
+This repository showcases a variety of SQL queries and projects I've crafted as I dive deeper into the world of data.
+Feel free to browse around.
+If you have any questions or want to connect, don’t hesitate to reach out!
+Thanks!